RevanasiddaNK/DSA-Revision-Hub/3309-maximum-possible-number-by-binary-concatenation/README.md

   (s2 + s3 + s1),
   (s3 + s2 + s1)
     }); works why?? and Prove it??
+Learn Binary to Decimal and   Decimal to Binary & prove max(Binary Concatination ) gives correct ans why??
+Binary function that accepts two values of type T as arguments, and returns a value convertible to bool.
+The value returned indicates whether the element passed as first argument is considered less than the second.

 </b>

 <h2><a href="https://leetcode.com/problems/maximum-possible-number-by-binary-concatenation">3309.
 Maximum Possible Number by Binary Concatenation</a></h2><h3>Medium</h3><hr><p>You are given an array of integers <code>nums</code> of size 3.</p>